hanacrypto/manifest/README.md

   * Leaving member is imbursed with a value equal to NOK 10.000,- (paid either in crypto, hardware or NOK - choosen by remaining members)
   * Leaving member is imbursed with 1 equal share of eventual common holdings in cryptocurrencies
-  * Leaving member must renounce all ownership to means of production owned by Hanafjedle Cryptominers
+  * Leaving member must renounce all ownership to any means of production owned by Hanafjedle Cryptominers
 * Means of production (GPUs and all other hardware) belong to Hanafjedle Cryptominers